b0ric/jquery-minicolors/readme.md

 http://labs.abeautifulsite.net/jquery-minicolors/

 This fork is to make original jQuery minicolors plugin readonly.
-Thus it dowsn't allow user to choose color.
+Thus it doesn't allow user to choose color.
 It can only be changed from JS code.
 This can be useful for some applications like color picker and so on.